By Allan Alach

 Marie Clay and constructivism

-with the right task, the right help and enough time.
+with the right task, the right help and enough time’.
 Marie Clay was a 'constructivist' or more accurately a 'co-constructivist' believing, like such researchers as Jerome Bruner, Piaget and Vygotsky that students create their own meanings and that this is best achieved by sensitive teacher interaction, always leaving the responsibility of learning in the child's hands.
-Holdaway (79)calls this need to make meaning a 'semantic drive' - one that it put at risk by insensitive teachers who do not value student creativity as the source for all learning.
+Holdaway (79)calls this need to make meaning a 'semantic drive' - one that it put at risk by insensitive teachers who do not value student creativity as the source for all learning.”“It is not hard to see secondary schools as artefacts of the 19th C.They so much resemble the Industrial Revolution on which they were based.
+They may be kinder gentler places today – for some students that is debatable, but they retain the features of a true industrial aged hierarchical organization or, worse still, a factory!”

 Transforming schools through Project Based Learning (PBL) .